Boustead Heavy Industries Corporation: NGPV Program

 PSC-Naval Dockyard, the company now absorbed by Boustead Heavy Industries Corporation Berhad, was made the major contractor for the building and delivery of the New Generation Patrol Vessels (NGPV) programme for the Royal Malaysian Navy.
 An international tender for bids was announced, with Germany, Denmark, the Netherlands, the United States, Australia, United Kingdom and Italy amongst others submitting their bids.
 PSC-ND was set to joint venture with the winner to complete the program.

 The German Naval Group (GNG) with their proposed model, based on the Blohm + Voss MEKO 100 design, won the bid.
 A contract was signed on 13 October 1998 for an initial six units, with the GNG as the major sub-contractor.
 A member of the GNG, the Hamburg-based Blohm + Voss was to build the first two ships, while PSC-ND was to complete the final fitting out and trials.
 The remaining ships were to be built at the PSC-Naval Dockyard from ship modules supplied by the GNG, with a gradual increase of local content.

 Subsequent financial and delivery problems of PSC-Naval Dockyard caused by serious corruption caused the Malaysian government to engage Boustead Holdings Bhd to acquire PSC-Naval Dockyard and complete the program after a delay of 18 months.
 The class of ship will later be named Kedah-class.

 Fast Troop Vessels

 The class of fast troop vessels of the Royal Malaysian Navy with the length of 38 meters and displacing 117 tons.

 Miscellaneous

-Other than military vessels, Boustead Heavy Industries also provide commercial vessel, luxury yacht and heavy steel structures and platforms for the oil and gas industry.
+Other than military vessels, Boustead Heavy Industries Corporation also provide commercial vessels, luxury yachts, heavy industrial steel structures and platforms for the oil and gas industry.